Saturday, July 20, 2024

 EDITING SYMBOLS AND FOOTPRINTS

-Kicad's stock footprints and symbols are completely different than Eagle's.
+Kicad's stock footprints and symbols are in a completely different format than Eagle's.
 But we are importing footprints and symbols--called "Devices" in Eagle, into Kicad.

 Therefore I usually DRC'd the imported sch and brd Kicad Kicad then edited the imported parts:

 • Creating Courtyards.
 Footprints imported from Eagle didn't have them but Kicad wants 'em as a best practice.
-Courtyards for imported footprints have to be created by hand, so what the heck, I edited the imported footprints and added 'em.
-Not technically necessary, but, if I started moving things around I figured courtyards were a good thing to have.
+Courtyards for imported footprints have to be created by hand, so what the heck, I edited the imported footprints and added them.
+Not technically necessary I figure, but, if I copied items from the imported project into new projects I figured courtyards were a good thing to have.

 • Making Eagle fonts Kicad friendly.
-By default Kicad wants footprint fonts to be .8mm.
+Kicad wants footprint fonts to be .8mm or larger.
 Imported fonts from Eagle can be smaller.

-• Easy fix: I chose the text causing DRC issues, hit the magic e key, and changed the font width and height to .8mm or greater.
+• Easy fix: I edited the footprint with the offending text, selected the text causing DRC issues, hit the magic e key, and changed the font width and height to .8mm or greater.

 • Then, I reimported the updated footprint from its library into the PCB.